total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 };
 ```

 So it seems we're at an impasse.
-We both want to infer the type of the object, but also constrain it to be a certain shape.
+We both want to infer the type of the value, but also constrain it to be a certain shape.

-### `satisfies`
+### Annotating Values With `satisfies`

 The `satisfies` operator is a way to tell TypeScript that a value must satisfy certain criteria, but still allow TypeScript to infer the type.